lisitsyna-anna/serverless-academy/03_cli_telegram_console_sender/README.md

 5. run command in terminal:

-- node app m <Your message> - send message to Telegram Bot
+- node app m your message - send message to Telegram Bot
-- node app p <path to image > - send image to Telegram Bot ( you can drag the image from the folder "images")
+- node app p path to image - send image to Telegram Bot ( you can drag the image from the folder "images")